 Appropriate company for hamsters

-- Males secrete pheromones to mark territory and this can be stressful for other males nearby.
+- Don't house males near each other - they secrete pheromones to mark territory and this can be stressful for other males nearby.

 Read more in our guide to housing hamsters in groups.

 Hamsters are timid animals, and although they can get used to careful handlers, they can get scared and aggressive if they feel threatened.
 Hamsters enjoy interacting with people who handle them carefully and are sympathetic to their needs.
 You can help them to feel calm around you by having regular positive interactions with them and gently getting them used to you.
 Read more in our advice on handling your hamster.

 Hamsters can find the presence and scent of other animals in the home stressful, so make sure your other pets can't access your hamster and its cage.
 Always keep a constant eye on your hamster when they're with another animal that may deliberately or accidentally harm or frighten them - even if you think they're good friends.